 If Andrew hadn't been forced to propose, Charles may have married Camilla first — instead of carrying on a disastrous affair with her during his marriage to Diana.

-Bedell Smith further claims the couple didn't marry due to the royal family perceiving Camilla as an 'experienced' woman.
-Smith claims the duchess wasn't seen by the royal family as 'aristocratic' enough for the next in line for the throne.
+Bedell Smith further claimed the couple didn't marry due to the royal family perceiving Camilla as an 'experienced' woman.
+Smith suggested the duchess wasn't seen by the royal family as 'aristocratic' enough to be the next in line for the throne.

-Prince Charles' great uncle, Lord Mountbatten, reportedly advised the prince, 'Lovely for you two to have a fling, but this absolutely cannot end in marriage,' Express claims.
+Prince Charles' great uncle, Lord Mountbatten, reportedly advised the prince, 'Lovely for you two to have a fling, but this absolutely cannot end in marriage,' Express claimed.